Georgia's Smart gets 10-year extension, raise to $10.25M - NewsBreak

 Georgia's Smart gets 10-year extension, raise to $10.25M

-Georgia's Kirby Smart has agreed to a contract extension through the 2031 season, a 10-year agreement worth more than $110 million that makes him the latest coach to land the type of megadeal that is becoming increasingly common in college football .
+ATHENS, Ga. — (AP) — Georgia's Kirby Smart has agreed to a contract extension through the 2031 season, a 10-year agreement worth more than $110 million that makes him the latest coach to land the type of megadeal that is becoming increasingly common in college football.

 The deal announced Thursday has been expected for weeks.